-II.
-Matters necessary for the execution of duties of the Audit Committee
+II Matters necessary for the execution of duties of the Audit Committee

-1. Framework for matters related to employees whose assignment is to assist in the duties of Olympus' Audit Committee, and matters related to the independence of those employees from the executive officers of Olympus, and matters related to ensuring the effectiveness of instructions from the Audit Committee of Olympus to those employees
+1. Matters related to employees whose assignment is to assist in the duties of the Audit Committee and ensuring the independence of those employees from Executive Officers as well as the effectiveness of their work

-Olympus shall allocate a dedicated employee who will assist with the Audit Committee's duties.
-Moreover, Olympus may have a concurrent employee as needed.
+Olympus Corporation shall allocate a dedicated employee who will assist with the Audit Committee's duties.
+Moreover, Olympus Corporation may have a concurrent employee as needed.
 In addition, we shall set forth internal corporate regulations to ensure independence from execution as stated below, and ensure effectiveness of directions from the Audit Committee to such employees.

-- (i) While employees who have been assigned to assist in the duties of the Audit Committee assist in those duties, Directors (excluding Audit Committee members), executive officers and employees, etc. shall not give them commands or instructions. - (ii) The appointment, dismissal, transfer, wage or personnel evaluation of employees who are assisting the Audit Committee with their duties shall be decided only after obtaining the approval of the Audit Committee.
+- 1 While employees who have been assigned to assist in the duties of the Audit Committee assist in those duties, Directors (excluding Audit Committee members), Executive Officers and employees, etc. shall not give them commands or instructions. - 2 The appointment, dismissal, transfer, wage or personnel evaluation of employees who are assisting the Audit Committee with their duties shall be decided only after obtaining the approval of the Audit Committee.

-- 2. Framework regarding reports by directors (except those who are members of the Audit Committee), executive officers and employees of Olympus to the Audit Committee, and reports by directors and employees of the subsidiaries of Olympus or personnel who have received reports from them to the Audit Committee Olympus - (1) When directors (except those who are members of the Audit Committee), Executive officers, or employee of Olympus, as well as any directors, Audit and Supervisory Board members, or employees of a subsidiary discover any material fact in violation of laws, regulations, or the Articles of Incorporation, any fact that may cause significant damage to the Olympus Group, or any fact that is significantly inappropriate for the corporate affairs of the Olympus Group, they shall immediately report such fact to the Audit Committee, either directly or through the responsible function.
-In other cases where the Audit Committee requests a report from a director, executive officer, or employee, etc. of the Olympus Group, in accordance with laws and regulations or Audit Committee Rules etc., the director, executive officer, or employee in question shall promptly report to the Audit Committee. - (2) Chief Compliance Officer shall regularly make reports to the Audit Committee on the status of compliance within the Olympus Group.
-In addition, Chief Compliance Officer shall regularly make reports on details of issues reported and results of investigations in accordance with the Internal Reporting System. - (3) The internal audit function of Olympus shall regularly report the status of internal audit in the Olympus Group to the Audit Committee of Olympus. - 3.
-Framework to ensure that any personnel who have made a report to the Audit Committee of Olympus will not be subjected to any unfair treatment due to the report made
+2. Framework regarding reports by executives and employees of the Olympus Group to the Audit Committee

+- (1) When Directors (except those who are members of the Audit Committee), Executive Officers, Audit and Supervisory Board members, or employees of the Olympus Group discover any material fact in violation of laws, regulations, or the Articles of Incorporation, any fact that may cause significant damage to the Olympus Group, or any fact that is significantly inappropriate for the corporate affairs of the Olympus Group, they shall immediately report such fact to the Audit Committee, either directly or through the responsible function.
+In other cases where the Audit Committee requests a report from a Director, Executive Officer, or employee, etc. of the Olympus Group, in accordance with laws and regulations or Audit Committee Rules etc., the Director, Executive Officer, or employee in question shall promptly report to the Audit Committee. - (2) The officer in charge of overseeing compliance activities throughout the Olympus Group shall regularly make reports to the Audit Committee on the status of compliance within the Olympus Group.
+In addition, the Chief Compliance Officer shall regularly make reports on details of issues reported and results of investigations in accordance with the Whistleblowing System. - (3) The internal audit function shall regularly report the status of internal audit in the Olympus Group to the Audit Committee.

+3. Framework to ensure that any personnel who have made a report to the Audit Committee of Olympus Corporation will not be subjected to any unfair treatment due to the report made

-Olympus shall set forth internal corporate regulations and shall not impose any unfair treatment (including de-facto measures such as restricting the personnel to engage in duties, or assigning the personnel solely to work on chores, in addition to measures of personnel affairs such as dismissal, demotion, pay cut and other disciplinary actions and disadvantageous transfer) to any personnel who have made a report on the grounds of having made a report to the Audit Committee.
+Olympus Corporation shall set forth internal corporate regulations and shall not impose any unfair treatment (including de-facto measures such as restricting the personnel to engage in duties, or assigning the personnel solely to work on chores, in addition to measures of personnel affairs such as dismissal, demotion, pay cut and other disciplinary actions and disadvantageous transfer) to any personnel who have made a report on the grounds of having made a report to the Audit Committee.

-4. Matters regarding procedures for advance payment of expenses incurred in connection with execution of duties by the Audit Committee members of Olympus and their reimbursement, and treatment of other expenses or liabilities incurred in connection with execution of the duties
+4. Matters regarding procedures for the treatment of expenses or liabilities incurred in connection with execution of duties by the Audit Committee members

-When an advance payment or reimbursement of expenses is requested for execution of duties of Audit Committee members, Olympus shall promptly, in accordance with Olympus's rules and regulations, process disbursement except for such case that the expense is obviously deemed unnecessary for execution of duties by Audit Committee members.
+When an advance payment or reimbursement of expenses is requested for execution of duties of Audit Committee members, Olympus Corporation shall promptly, in accordance with internal corporate regulations, process disbursement except for such case that the expense is obviously deemed unnecessary for execution of duties by Audit Committee members.